 If the drug is not FDA-approved for animal administration, or if it is approved but you do not wish to contact the manufacturer, the report may be submitted directly to the FDA on Form 1932a.

 Reports should preferably include a good medical history, all concomitant drugs the animal has been given, any recent surgical procedures, and as much in the way of clinical findings as is possible.
 Clinical findings would include veterinary exam, clinical chemistries, complete blood counts, urinalysis, fecal exams, radiographic results, and hemodynamic data such as blood pressure, any other pressure measurements in or around the heart, and neurologic assessments.

-B. Submitting FORM FDA 1932a, "Veterinary Adverse Experience, Lack of Effectiveness or Product Defect Report".
+- Submit FORM FDA 1932a, "Veterinary Adverse Experience, Lack of Effectiveness or Product Defect Report".
 The 1932a is a pre-addressed, prepaid postage form which can be completed and dropped in the mail.
-This form may be obtained by <clicking> the highlighted title above or by writing to:
+This form may be also obtained by writing to:

 ADE Reporting System

 The Center may occasionally need more detailed information about an incident and the reporter may be called by a CVM staff veterinarian.